CLI Reference

 .vektignore file

 The .vektignore file suppresses specific findings.
-Place it in the project root or any parent directory.
+Place it in the project root.
+Vekt walks up from the scan directory looking for it.

 # Ignore a specific version